 Divine is long time volunteer since the early formation years of Pintig Cultural Group.
 She has performed both off stage and on stage production work for the last 23 years.
 She works for MB Financial Corporation as a Customer Relations Officer.

 Angela is one of the founders of Pintig Cultural Group (1991) and CIRCA (2001).
 She received her doctorate degree in Sociology from the University of Illinois at Chicago.
 Her scholarly work focused on social movements, race & ethnic relations, and cultural organizing.
-Her article entitled “Marching in March: Early Participation in Chicago’s Immigrant Mobilizations”, co-written with Prof Cedric Herring, appears in a recently released book “Reinventing Race, Reinventing Racism” from Brill Press.
-Angela is also the Board member of the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE) Email Angela
+Her article entitled “Marching in March: Early Participation in Chicago’s Immigrant Mobilizations”, co-written with Prof Cedric Herring, appears in the book “Reinventing Race, Reinventing Racism” from Brill Press.
+Angela served as a Board member of the Alliance of Filipinos for Immigrant Rights and Empowerment (AFIRE) Email Angela

 Daisy is long time artist-teacher for CIRCAPInitg.
 She was an resident theater artist of the comedy sketch group Stir Friday Night.

 Flor is a founding member of AFIRE.
 She has been active in community organizing for many years.
 She currently works as an accountant in a nonprofit organization.
 Flor has been an active member of the Skokie Festival of Culture Planning Committee.

 Heman & Ruth Ezra have served Circa-Pintig as board members since 2001.
 Heman is a Home Health Physical Therapist.
 Ruth works as a Service Operations Specialist in an Insurance company.